Manik0107/Text2Ink/README.md

 ## License

-This project is released under the MIT License.
-See `LICENSE` for details.
+This project is released under the Apache License Version 2.0, January 2004.